Scholarship Application & Information

 - Students who identify as low-income and have unmet financial need

-- You must complete the online application and upload all required documents.
-Applications are due on Friday, October 23rd 2020 at 11:59 p.m.
+- The application is open September 17th – October 15th.
+You must complete the online application and upload all required documents.
+Application close Friday, October 15th at 5:00 p.m.
 CST.

-- All interviewed candidates will be notified about scholarship decision by December 14th.
+- All interviewed candidates will be notified about the scholarship decision by mid-December.

 Documents for Application

-- Please have a professional reference (i.e. teacher, professor, employee supervisor, club/organization leader) complete your recommendation letter.
-Here are some tips for asking for letters of recommendation.
+- Please have two professional references (i.e. teacher, professor, employee supervisor, club/organization leader) complete a recommendation form on your behalf.

-- High school transcript is required for high school students or recently graduated high school students.
+- High school transcript is required for recently graduated high school students who have not completed 1 semester at a university or college

 - The transcript can be waived for students attending a certification/licensing program or trade/technical program.